 Lilli Ford

-She would 100% recommend AUT’s Bachelor of Arts in Psychology, says Lilli Ford who is in the final year of her studies.
+She would 100% recommend AUT’s Bachelor of Arts in Psychology, says Lilli Ford who completed her degree at the end of 2023.

 “Another great part of studying at AUT is the workplace experience that undergraduates can get involved in.
 For me, this was important when deciding where I wanted to study as I figured it would give me the opportunity to put my learning into practice and get a glimpse into working life.”